LearnedVector/A-Hackers-AI-Voice-Assistant/README.md

 **NOTICE: If you are using windows, some things may not work.
 For example, torchaudio.
 I suggest trying this on linux or mac, or use wsl2 on windows**

 ### using virtualenv (recommend)
+(Virtualenv is highly recommended because libraries in requirements.txt file only support Python <3.9)
 1. `virtualenv voiceassistant.venv`
 2. `source voiceassistant.venv/bin/activate`